kCore-framework/fivem-svelte-boilerplate-lua/README.md

 During development, you can either:
 - Use `npm run dev` for hot-reload development server via browser
-- Use `npm run start:game` for auto-updating production build with -watch flag
+- Use `npm run start:game` for auto-updating production build with --watch

 ## Building for Production